 Add a little butter and let it melt in with the pierogies.
 Gently stir the pierogies until they are coated in melted butter.

-Turn off the heat, then add chopped oregano before serving.
+Turn off the heat, then add chopped fresh oregano before serving.

 Arrange the pierogies in the center of a plate, spoon the rest of the caramelized onions and garlic over top and enjoy!